Home / Blog / Hermes Agent gateway setup: Telegram, Discord, WhatsApp, Email and 11 more

 Hermes Agent gateway setup: Telegram, Discord, WhatsApp, Email and 11 more

-Hermes Agent can receive messages and send responses through 15 distinct platforms: Telegram, Discord, Slack, WhatsApp, Signal, SMS, Email, Home Assistant, Mattermost, Matrix, DingTalk, Feishu/Lark, WeCom, Open WebUI, and Webhooks.
-This guide covers the practical setup for the most commonly used ones, the security model that applies across all of them, and the tradeoffs worth knowing before you connect anything.
+Hermes Agent receives messages and sends responses through 15 platforms: Telegram, Discord, Slack, WhatsApp, Signal, SMS, Email, Home Assistant, Mattermost, Matrix, DingTalk, Feishu/Lark, WeCom, Open WebUI, and Webhooks.
+This covers practical setup for the most commonly used gateways, the security model that applies to all of them, and the tradeoffs worth knowing before you connect anything.

 Hermes OS team15 April 202613 min read